travelping/docker-pcap/README.md

 dump_00167_20180622110640
 dump_00168_20180622110640
 ```

+`INTERVAl` uses Wireshark's `Capture output: -b` option.
+It allows to run "multiple files" mode, which enables to switch between capture files if a condition is met.
+The value defined in `interval` will execute a switch to the next capture file whenever the time is an *exact multiple* of `value` seconds.

 To extract the files, containing the captured packages, from the container to
 the host, the simplest way is to mount a host folder over the data directory